 If you can’t fit everything into your closets, put them in one of our storage cages.
 Each contains about 160 cubic feet.
 To sign up, contact Hedda at Argo.

 To reduce waste, the Pinehurst participates in the city’s brown bin program, which lets you put food waste, food-soiled paper and unwanted plants in special collection bins.
-What goes in and what must stay out is described here, and you can print a pamphlet here.

 We updated our gym equipment and renovated the space in 2017, providing better and newer equipment and a more pleasant workout area.